Attribution 2.0

 • Events and webinar registrations, attendance, and follow-up actions taken after these engagements.

-Then, make sure that you have the necessary tools and tracking systems in place for each channel.
+Categorize each touchpoint by its primary function, then ensure you have the necessary tools and tracking systems in place for each channel.

 Offline activities, such as events or phone calls, may require additional manual tracking methods that you need to include in your data.

-Step 4: Collect and Integrate the Right Data
+4. Collect and Integrate the Right Data

 Start by collecting data from each system that captures customer interactions: